vaibhavsagar/website/drafts/refactoring-haskell.md

 made the code harder to understand.
-If you'd like to follow along, I have the code (and some test data) available [at this gist](https://gist.github.com/vaibhavsagar/2418c9dd79da431065ad0d80e690b12f) with each commit representing a refactoring step.
+If you'd like to follow along, I have the code (and some test data) available [at this gist](https://gist.github.com/vaibhavsagar/2418c9dd79da431065ad0d80e690b12f) with each revision representing a refactoring step.